Installation

 $ pip uninstall spinlab

-Installing SpinLab Using a Virtual Enviroment (Ubuntu)
+Installing SpinLab Using a Virtual Environment (Ubuntu)

 $ python3 -m venv ~/SpinLab